joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

      IAPDEnable: {enable: false}
      MTU: {enable: false}

-#### Below is a preview for how it will look when you have successfully hacked the router.
+#### Below is a preview how it will look when you have successfully hacked the router.

 ![Screenshot](https://nr1.nu/sagem/telia-telnet.gif)